Table of Contents Search for printer HOME

 <=Simple models

-Meanwhile glacier experts developed ingenious models that suggested that global warming might provoke the ice sheets of Antarctica to break up swiftly, shocking the climate system with a huge surge of icewater.(39) Bryson and other scientists worked harder than ever to bring their concerns to the attention of the scientific community and the public.
-As Broecker put it, any decade now a severe "climatic surprise" could hit the world.(40)
+Meanwhile glacier experts — a separate little community with its own special interests and methods — developed ingenious numerical models that suggested that global warming might provoke the ice sheets of Antarctica to break up swiftly, That might shock the oceans with a huge surge of ice water, changing the climate system on a scale of mere decades.(39) This was pure speculation, but it encouraged Bryson and other scientists to work harder than ever to bring their concerns to the attention of the scientific community and the public.
+As Broecker put it, any decade now a severe "climatic surprise" might strike.(40)

 =>Public opinion

 Most scientists spoke more cautiously.
 When leading experts had to state a consensus opinion they were circumspect, as in a 1975 National Academy of Sciences report about plans for international cooperation in atmospheric research.
 Evaluating past statistics, the panel concluded that predictable influences on climate made for only relatively small changes.
 These changes, they said, would take centuries or longer to develop.
-Any big jerks that might matter for current human affairs were likely to be just "noise," the usual irregularities of climate.
-The panel agreed that there was a significant "likelihood of a major deterioration of global climate in the years ahead," but they could not say how rapidly that might happen.
-Scientists argued over whether the greatest global risk was cooling by atmospheric pollution or greenhouse effect warming.
-(Some journalists were writing lurid stories about the prospect of a catastrophic global cooling, but among scientists this was never more than a speculation offered by a minority.)
-No doubt the present warm interglacial period would end eventually, but that might be thousands of years away.
-About the only thing the scientists fully agreed on was that they were largely ignorant.(41)
+Any abrupt jerks that might matter for current human affairs were likely to be just "noise," the usual irregularities of weather.
+The panel did agree that there was a significant "likelihood of a major deterioration of global climate in the years ahead," but they could not say how rapidly that might happen, if at all.

 <=Government